 The Academy has considerable reliance on continued Government funding through the ESFA.
-In the period, approximately 19.1% (2019: 24.5%) of the Academy's incoming resources was ultimately Government funded and 79.8% (2019: 73.1%) was in the form of top-up funding from the local authorities.
+In the period, approximately 20.8% (2020: 19.1%) of the Academy's incoming resources (excluding donated fixed assets) was ultimately Government funded and 74.6% (2020: 79.8%) was in the form of top-up funding from the local authorities.
 Whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.